 Fibonacci Retracement

-.
+Calculates the Fibonacci Retracement based on the set of candles defined by the period.
 It will use the highest-high and lowest-low with the data-set for the calculation.
 Period can have a maximum of 300 candles.

 There are 3 ways of setting the trend:

-(Default): This will assume the trend based on the first and last candle of the data set.
+AUTO(Default): This will assume the trend based on the first and last candle of the data set.
 If the first candle is higher than the last, it assumes a downtrend, and vise-versa.- Using

-, the indicator will evaluate the highest high and lowest low within the given period.
+smart, the indicator will evaluate the highest high and lowest low within the given period.
 If the lowest low comes before the highest high (in time), the trend is assumed to be an uptrend, and vise-versa. - Finally this parameter can be set manually to either

 Get started with the fibonacciretracement